 IVPN is a VPN service established in 2009 that's independently owned and headquartered in Gibraltar.
 For more anonymity, you can choose to create an account with a randomly generated account number assigned to you upon registration instead of using an email and password.
 It also accepts a range of payment options, including cash and cryptocurrencies.
 It's available for various platforms with open-source applications for all of them, and it has additional features like multi-hop, obfuscation, and ad/tracker blocking.

-IVPN is great for torrenting.
+IVPN is fantastic for torrenting.
 It doesn't have data limits or place any restrictions on downloading P2P files.
-It has acceptable security that mostly keeps your IP address and DNS queries within its tunnel, and it's properly configured to protect you from man-in-the-middle attacks.
-However, its kill switch doesn't work properly upon rebooting your system, as some unencrypted traffic leaks past the VPN.
+It has acceptable security that mostly keeps your IP address and DNS queries within its tunnel.
+Its kill switch works properly, cutting your internet connection in case your device or software crashes.
 You can register without providing personal information like an email address or even a password.
 This is beneficial if the VPN provider experiences a data leak, as there's less recorded information about its users.

 Anonymous registration and payment options.